Liam43/AWS-Click-Prediction-Team5-Trends-Marketplace/README.md

 ## Main files
-`sql query for viz.html`: Some SQL queries used in Spark SQL or Amazon Athena
+`sql query for viz.html`: Some SQL queries used in Spark SQL or Amazon Athena(save link as...)

 `feature_engineering.ipynb`: Feature engineering and table exploration in PySpark on Amazon EMR cluster